MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-intro.md

 **Question 3:** What is the role of a program manager?
 Why do we need a new role?

 **Answer 3:** A program manager understands teams and trends in an organization and can define, track, and understand the value of programs.
+A new role is required to add security and privacy.
+Only the program manager has "write" access to programs; this means that only program managers can deploy programs.
+All other roles have "read" access.
+This ensures that only people who are trusted with this responsibility have the capability to create and deploy programs.

 #### Additional information about roles and access